AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 >[!NOTE]
 >
-> You can continue to use the UI method, but next I am going to show you how to do this via the API:
+> If you prefer to skip the API exercise, you can create the following schema using the UI method you just used:
 >
-> 1. Use the [!UICONTROL XDM Profile] class
+> 1. Use the [!UICONTROL XDM Individual Profile] class
 > 1. Name it `Luma CRM Schema`
 > 1. Use the following mixins: Profile Person Details, Profile Personal Details, Profile Preferences Details and Luma Identity Profile Mixin